University of North Dakota requires at least 120 credit hours to complete a bachelor's degree.

-Around 61% of students who started college at University of North Dakota complete all the credits required within six years.
+NOTE: Around 61% of students who start college at University of North Dakota complete all the credits required within six years.

 University of North Dakota offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 Reminder: University of North Dakota may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.